Disabled international students

 Welcome to our University

 Disability Services is here is to make sure that disabled students like you have full and equal access to their studies.
 We do this by recommending academic adjustments for your course.
-As a disabled international student, you are entitled to receive support from our Service and we strongly encourage you to apply.
+As a disabled international student, you are entitled to receive support from our Service and we strongly encourage you to register with us.

 What does “disabled” mean?

 The term “disabled” in the UK Is a broad one and covers a variety of conditions, illnesses and impairments.
 You may not have previously considered yourself disabled in your home country but if you feel that your condition may affect your learning at Leeds, you may be able to access support from us.

 This includes people who:

 - are blind or visually impaired

 - have a physical disability, and/or mobility difficulties